Rafe/rafe.github.com/source/_posts/2013-10-31-understand-chef-lwrp-heavy-version.markdown

 ---

 Recently I am mainly working on devops things, including system admin and chef.
-We are refactoring our old chef recipe into a more modulize shape with tests, So I think it's a good time to share some experience in this refactor:
+We are refactoring our old chef recipes into a more modulize shape with tests, So I think it's a good time to share some experience in this refactor!

 # Resource and Provider in Chef

 In chef, we use resource to describe the state of our system.
-And cookbook is a series of resources that describe a state of the system.
+And cookbook is a series of resources that describe the state of system.

 For example, the cookbook to install nginx on server: